terrylinooo/githuber-md/README.txt

 = 1.2.0

 * Image paste - Provide an option that allows you directly upload to Imgur.com.
-* Rename plugin name from "Githuber MD" to "WP Githuber MD".
+* Rename plugin name from "Future MD" to "WP Future MD".
 * Add new settings.

 = 1.2.5